thaibazaib/my-website/README.md

 ### **The Surface Section**

-There are many different features in my resume project, including the followimng:
+There are many different features in my resume project, including the following:

 - My resume project is responsive to different screen sizes, so that my project can be viewed on different technology devices.
 - Navigation Bar - This feature makes it easier to navigate the sections of the project.
-When in responsve, the navigation then turns into a hamburger menu to give the screen some space as the screen is a lot smaller.
+When in responsive, the navigation then turns into a hamburger menu to give the screen some space as the screen is a lot smaller.
-- Profile image - This image if for the user to identifier who the web designer is and I have displayed this in the center as soon as you enter the project.The border around the image help it stand out more and give it's own significance.
+- Profile image - This image if for the user to identify who the web designer is and I have displayed this in the center as soon as you enter the project.The border around the image help it stand out more and give its own significance.
 - Progress bar - This feature gives the user the understanding of the completion rate of each module.
-- Background shades - I wanted the background of the header to stand out and be seperate from the sections.
+- Background shades - I wanted the background of the header to stand out and be separate from the sections.
 - Font style - I switch between font styles, I chose the Dancing Script as I felt it catches the users attention and matches the color scheme very well.
-- Footer - The foot includes the social links as well as download link for the CV.
+- Footer - The foot includes the social links as well as a download link for the CV.

-Featues to implement:
+Features to implement:

-- My resume project is currently static, however once I have learnt the Javascript module I would like to make this interactive.
+- My resume project is currently static, however, once I have learnt the Javascript module I would like to make this interactive.
 - Include social links for my references, so the user can see their profiles.
 - Add links to different projects I create during this course, so users can view my work.